ccbogel/QualCoder/README.md

 On finishing type `deactivate` to exit the virtual environment.

+Note re Fedora.
+This is an issue with coding audio / video.
+The software crashes, and unable to find a solution to this for now.

 ### Arch/Manjaro Linux

 If you are using audio or video, install VLC (download from site) or: `sudo pacman -S vlc`